Today's Articles

 Fannie Lou Hamer was born on this date in 1917.
 She was a Black civil rights activist.

 Born Fannie Lou Townsend in Montgomery County, MS, she was the last of 20 children in a family of sharecroppers.
-She began chopping and picking cotton as a child on a plantation in the Mississippi Delta.
+As a child, she began chopping and picking cotton on a plantation in the Mississippi Delta.
 She lived and worked there until 1962 when she was fired because she attempted to register to vote.
 She and her family were also forced to move from the plantation.
 In 1963, Hamer did register to vote and committed herself to civil rights activism.

 She began working for the Student Nonviolent Coordinating Committee (SNCC), organizing voter registration campaigns in the Mississippi Delta.
 In 1964, white members of the Democratic Party in Mississippi continued the tradition of refusing to accept Blacks in their delegation to the national party convention.
 Hamer and others formed the Mississippi Freedom Democratic Party (MFDP).
 They sent 68 delegates to the national convention to challenge the white Democrats' right to represent Mississippi.